VulcanJS/vulcan-docs/source/forms.md

 ## Features

-This package can generate new document and edit document forms from a [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) schema.
+This package can generate new document and edit document forms from a [schema](schema.html).
 Features include:

 - Error handling.
 - Bootstrap-compatible.